usc-isi-i2/dig-lsh-clustering/README.md

     ~/github/dig-lsh-clustering/datasets/city_state_country_config.json \
     ~/github/dig-lsh-clustering/datasets/sample-ad-location/geonames-clusters
 ```
-The output is in text file format.
+* The output is in text file format.
 If you wish to generate the output as
 a text file, pass ```--outputformat sequence``` as a parameter
+* It by default returns the results as json lines.
+To return them as csv, pass ```--outputtype csv```
+* For each source, it return top 3 candidates (More if there is a tie on score).
+To increase the number of result candiates pass ```--topk 10```.
+Pass the value as -1 to return all results.

 To cluster a dataset (i.e. not against a base dataset, but to find clusters within itself),
 omit the --base parameter while clustering.
 Also the input can be a sequenceFile, and that can be specified